Most Frequently asked Database Interview Questions and answers:

-Ans: Data dictionary is a set of information describing the content and structure of the tables and database objects.
+Answer: Data dictionary is a set of information describing the content and structure of the tables and database objects.
 The job of the information stored in the data dictionary is to control, manipulate and access the relationship between database elements.

 Q #44) Explain the Primary Key and Composite Key.

-Ans: The primary key is that column of the table whose every row data is uniquely identified.
+Answer: Primary Key is that column of the table whose every row data is uniquely identified.
 Every row in the table must have a primary key and no two rows can have the same primary key.
 Primary key value can never be null nor can it be modified or updated.

 Composite Key is a form of the candidate key where a set of columns will uniquely identify every row in the table.